laliberte/netcdf4_pydap/README.rst

 This code provides enhancements to the `pydap` client package:

 #.
-An updated pydap client that uses the `requests` package to handle Central Authentication Services (such as ESGF or NASA Earthdata).
+An updated pydap client that uses the `requests` package to handle Central Authentication Services (such as ESGF).
 #.
 A (partial) compatibility layer with `netcdf4-python`.

 Frederic Laliberte